Shikaga/PitchBlackAnalysis/index.md

 With all the things that he has done throughout the film, we never forget, that at the centre of everything, Riddick is a survivor.
 He has his own, perhaps selfish, code, that states that he will do whatever it takes to survive.

 And the fact that he never apologises for that, provides him with the thinest of "moral codes", and the audience can't help but respect that.
 He tells Johns that he will come to regret not "ghosting", Riddick when he had the chance.
-And when Fry asks him to help him, he unapologetically states that "You don't know anything about me.
-I will leave you here".
+And when Fry asks him to help him, he unapologetically states that `"You don't know anything about me.
+I will leave you here"`.

 There is one thing that we can't stand, and that is betrayal.
 By being upfront and honest throughout about his villainy, we simply accept his actions.
 No matter how heinous a character might be, if they live by a code, we can forgive them.
 And so, in a sense, the survivors bring it on themselves.
 He warned them that he would betray them, and still they let him live and so Riddick is blameless for his actions.